-The #1 problem is the bar angle not being wide enough to accommodate the horse's scapula and muscles, so it pinches the withers and causes muscle atrophy, which in turn causes their whole top line to drop in an effort to get away from the pain.
+The #1 problem is the bar angle not being wide enough to accommodate the horse's scapula, muscles, and nerves, so it pinches the withers and causes muscle atrophy, which in turn causes them to use their whole body incorrectly in an effort to get away from the pain.

-2. The majority of horses we see, (not all of course) of many breeds, are getting flatter & wider backed, shorter coupled in the critical area where the tree of the saddle sits and don’t have much definition in the withers.
-We have found the best universal tree (if you can have only one saddle) has a much wider bar flare (14” - 15”) compared to most saddles.
-The bars have no convex bump in the front bottom part of the bars and the bar lengths are 22 1/2”- 23 1/2” long depending on seat length needed, with a gullet width of 6 3/4” & a gullet height of 8”.
+2. The majority of horses we see, (not all of course) of many breeds, are getting flatter, wider backed & shorter coupled in the critical area where the tree of the saddle sits and some don’t have much definition in the withers.
+We have found the best universal tree (if you can have only one saddle) has a much wider front bar flare (14” - 15”) compared to most saddles.
+The bars have no convex bump in the front bottom part of the bars and the bar lengths are 22 1/2”- 23 1/2” long depending on the seat length needed, with a gullet width of 6 3/4” & a gullet height of 8”.

-*A lot of the saddle industry is basing the design of their trees on horses with abnormal anatomy, muscles atrophied especially in the wither area and a dropped top line from being ridden with saddles that are too narrow.
-It is like in China where some of the women bind their feet to make them smaller and deform the shape!
-Bad fitting saddles will deform a horse’s back and interfere with their ability to perform their best, in comfort and style.
+*A lot of the saddle industry is basing the design of their trees unintentionally on horses with abnormal anatomy, muscles atrophied especially in the wither area and a dropped top line from being ridden with saddles that are too narrow, these problems are so common it has become the norm.
+Horses will deform over time, given enough pressure, especially during the growing years.
+Ill-fitting saddles will deform a horse’s back and interfere with its ability to perform their best in comfort.

 3. Many horses can’t accommodate more than 22 1/2” long bars on a tree.
 The majority of western saddles made today have 24” bars.
 Unfortunately for bigger riders that need a bigger seat 16” and up we are forced to use bars that are 23 1/2” long.

-4. We believe the saddle seat should be flat, not built up in the front, so you can sit centered where your legs are more straight down and your weight is more forward on the horse.
+4. We strongly believe the saddle seat should be flat, not built up in the front, so you can sit centered where your legs are more straight down and your weight is more forward on the horse over their balance point.

 The seat should not be built up in the front because this position pushes you back against the cantle and your legs forward next to the shoulders, which we call the “lounge chair position”.
-The “lounge chair position” puts you off balance and makes it hard for the horse to keep his balance.
+The “lounge chair position” puts you off balance, behind the horse's center point of balance and makes it hard for the horse to keep his balance.
 The horse is built the strongest and can best carry your weight in the most forward 1/3 of his back which is also his center point for balance.
-Riding in the “lounge chair position” often causes pain in the back 1/3 of the horses back, which is also the weakest part of his topline.
+Riding in the “lounge chair position” often causes pain in the back 1/3 of the horse's back, which is also the weakest part of his topline.

 In the “lounge chair position,” your weight is primarily on your low back and knees, often causing a lot of pain and stiffness.
-When you sit centered with your legs long and ankles lined up with your shoulder, your weight is now on the inside of your thighs, and a little on your low back and feet which is much kinder to your body, because there is much less muscle brace.
+When you sit centered with your legs long and ankles lined up with your shoulder, your weight is now primarily on the inside of your thighs and feet which is much kinder to your body, because there is much less muscle brace.
 When the seat is not built up, you have closer contact with the horse for better communication.

 5. Rigging Position: When the saddle is placed in the proper position your cinch should come straight down behind the front leg.
 If the cinch tilts forward the saddle will want to work too far forward, if the cinch tilts back the saddle will want to work too far back.